 In an age of mass communication we are constantly bombarded by messages through advertising, the press, television, film and the internet.
 Media is a powerful dynamic force and cuts through gender, class, race, creed, and nationality to form bonds between groups of people who may exist in totally different circles, bringing us closer to a global culture.
-Social & Cultural values are largely shaped and reflected by the consumption of media.
-This module seeks to provide students with an insight into the media industry and to provide students an introduction to models and tools to enable them to engage in contemporary debate and critically analyse, interpret the factors affecting media channels, production messages, and audiences.
+Social & cultural values are largely shaped and reflected by the consumption of media.
+This module seeks to provide students with an insight into the media industry and to provide students with an introduction to models and tools to enable them to engage in an informed debate on this constantly changing subject.

-The module aims to introduce students to the media industry in relation to the business discipline of marketing and takes a critical examination of the role of culture and society within today’s media industry.
-It will examine the traditional and the transformation and latest developments in new and on line media.
-The module will introduced media forms and genres, and an introduction to relevant conceptual frameworks for the analysis of media culture & society.
-Additionally the module aims to provide an introduction to the learning strategies students will need to successfully study in Higher education.
+The module aims to introduce students to the nature and make-up of the media industry and undertakes a critical examination of the role of culture and society in determining its development.
+It will examine both traditional and new media/digital platforms as part of a wider analysis of its influence on culture & society.
+Additionally the module aims to provide an introduction to the learning strategies students will need to successfully study in higher education.

 The module also aims to assist students in the acquisition and development of the following skills: